Prom on a Budget: 9 Ways to Cut Costs Without Cutting the Fun

 makeup bag

 Prom is an excuse to glam up!
-Although it’s nice to get your makeup professionally done, it’s really not necessary. if you’re up for the challenge, try doing you’re own makeup.
+Although it’s nice to get your makeup professionally done, it’s really not necessary.
+If you’re up for the challenge, try doing your own makeup.
 With the help of a few beauty tutorials on YouTube or TikTok, it’s something that you can certainly do yourself or with the help of a friend.

 6. There are several ways to save on prom jewelry too!

-Consider wearing jewelry you already own or borrow some from a friend or family member.
+Consider wearing jewelry you already own or borrowing some from a friend or family member.
 You can also browse thrift stores and our jewelry deals to find affordable accessories.

 7. Utilize family and friends as much as possible.